yellowdog/python-examples-templates/agent-installer/windows/README.md

 **[CloudBase-Init](https://cloudbase.it/cloudbase-init/)** runs at instance boot time and is used to set various configuration details for the YellowDog Agent.
 It's cloud-provider-agnostic and can also be used for other, non-YellowDog, instance preparation actions.

-1. Download the installer from https://cloudbase.it/downloads/CloudbaseInitSetup_x64.msi
+1. Download the installer from https://www.cloudbase.it/downloads/CloudbaseInitSetup_Stable_x64.msi

-2. In the directory to which the file has been downloaded, run the installer from the command line as Administrator using:
+2. In the directory to which the file has been downloaded, run the installer from the command line as Administrator using the following, and supplying the name of the downloaded MSI file:
 ```
-msiexec /i CloudbaseInitSetup_x64.msi /qn /l*v cloudbase-init-install.log
+msiexec /i <name_of_installer_file>.msi /qn /l*v cloudbase-init-install.log
 ```
 Installation will proceed silently and is usually very fast.